CNuge/alfie/README.md

 ### The alfie library

 For more control, the alfie module can be deployed from within Python.
-The module contains a kingdom-level classifier, functions for fasta and fastq input/output, and helper functions to aid a user is training and deploying a customized variant of the classifier.
+The module contains a kingdom-level classifier, functions for fasta and fastq input/output, and helper functions to aid a user is training and deploying a customized alignment-free sequence classifier.

 Deploying alife as a kingdom-level classifier from within python is fairly simple.

-The following example data is available through alfie
+The following example data is available through alfie:
 ```
 from alfie import example_fasta

-#peek at the data structure, a list of dictonaries
+#peek at the data structure, it is a list of dictonaries
 example_fasta[0]
 {'name': 'seq1_plantae',
  'sequence': 'TTCTAGGAGCATGTATATCTATGCTAATCCGAATGGAATTAGCTCAACCAGGTAACCATTTGCTTTTAGGTAATCACCAAGTATACAATGTTTTAATTACAGCACATGCTTTTTTAATGATTTTTTTTATGGTAATGCCTGTAATGATTGGTGGTTTTGGTAATTGGTTAGTTCCTATTATGATAGGAAGTCCAGATATGGCTTTTCCTAGACTAAATAACATATCTTTTTGACTTCTTCCACCTTCTTTATGTTTACTTTTAGCTTCTTCAATGGTTGAAGTAGGTGTTGGAACAGGATGAACTGTTTATCCTCCCCTTAGTTCGATACAAAGTCATTCAGGCGGAGCTGTTGATTTAGCAATTTTTAGCTTACATTTATCTGGAGCTTCATCGATTTTAGGAGCTGTCAATTTTATTTCTACGATTCTAAATATGCGTAATCCTGGGCAAAGCATGTATCGAATGCCATTATTTGTTTGATCTATTTTTGTAACGGCA'}